 The bat index and long-term assessment reflect changes in bat populations since 1999 and indicate that more recently some UK bat populations are beginning to recover.
-This recovery is in line with a prototype European indicator of trends in bat populations, developed from counts at hibernation sites in 9 European countries including the UK (Haysom et al., 2014).
-The greatest weight of evidence suggests that 2 factors have had a positive impact on bat populations: a reduction in human disturbance since the introduction of strict legal protection and a milder climate (Burns et al., 2016), in particular over winter and spring, which has been shown to benefit horseshoe bat species (Battersby, 2005; Froidevaux et al., 2017; Schofield, 2008).
+This recovery is in line with a prototype European indicator of trends in bat populations, developed from counts at hibernation sites in nine European countries including the UK (Haysom et al., 2014).
+The greatest weight of evidence suggests that two factors have had a positive impact on bat populations in the UK: a reduction in human disturbance since the introduction of strict legal protection and a milder climate (Burns et al., 2016), in particular over winter and spring, which has been shown to benefit horseshoe bat species (Battersby, 2005; Froidevaux et al., 2017; Schofield, 2008).
 The impact of climate change on other UK bat species is less clear.
-Bats have also benefited from direct conservation action and public education (Mitchell-Jones 1993; Haysom et al., 2010), but remain vulnerable to pressures such as landscape change, climate change, development and emerging threats such as new building practices, wind turbines, and light pollution (Haysom et al., 2010; Kunz et al., 2007; Rebelo et al., 2010; Stone et al., 2009, 2012).
+Bats have also benefited from direct conservation action and public education (Mitchell-Jones 1993; Haysom et al., 2010), but remain vulnerable to pressures such as landscape change, climate change, development and emerging threats such as new building practices, wind turbines, and light pollution (Browning et al., 2021; Haysom et al., 2010; Kunz et al., 2007; Rebelo et al., 2010; Stone et al., 2009, 2012).

 The National Bat Monitoring Programme was established in 1996, with the first surveys undertaken in 1997.
-It currently delivers trends for 11 of the UK’s 17 breeding bat species (2 of which are combined) and has deployed over 3,800 volunteers to record observations at 6,602 sites (see Figure C8ii).
+It currently delivers trends for 11 of the UK’s 17 breeding bat species (two of which are combined) and has deployed over 4,700 volunteers to record observations at 7,095 sites (see Figure C8ii).

-Since 2018, this indicator has been extended to include 11 bat species instead of 8.
+Since 2018, this indicator has been extended to include 11 bat species instead of eight.
 Data were updated for the entire dataset to include all 11 bat species.

 Figure C8ii.
 Location of National Bat Monitoring Programme monitoring sites.

-This indicator shows changes in the relative abundance of 11 of the UK’s 17 breeding bat species: brown long-eared bat, common pipistrelle, Daubenton's bat, greater horseshoe bat, lesser horseshoe bat, Natterer’s bat, noctule, serotine, soprano pipistrelle and whiskered/Brandt’s bat (the latter 2 species cannot be distinguished between during monitoring surveys and so are treated as one species group).
+This indicator shows changes in the relative abundance of 11 of the UK’s 17 breeding bat species: brown long-eared bat, common pipistrelle, Daubenton's bat, greater horseshoe bat, lesser horseshoe bat, Natterer’s bat, noctule, serotine, soprano pipistrelle and whiskered/Brandt’s bat (the latter two species cannot be distinguished between during monitoring surveys and so are treated as one species group).
 It is compiled by the Bat Conservation Trust using data collected annually from the National Bat Monitoring Programme (NBMP).
 Surveys for these species include summer roost counts, counts at hibernation sites and visual and/or acoustic observations made along predetermined transects.
-Most species are surveyed by 2 different survey methods, both of which are included in the index apart from summer roost count data for common and soprano pipistrelle.
-Frequent ‘roost switching’ by these 2 species of bats can cause a negative bias in trends calculated from summer roost counts, so these data are omitted.
+Most species are surveyed by two different survey methods, both of which are included in the index apart from summer roost count data for common and soprano pipistrelle.
+Pipistrelle species’ frequent ‘roost switching’ causes a negative bias in trends calculated from summer roost counts, so these data are omitted (Dambly et al. 2021).